-All experiments will normally require either a Hazard and Risk Checklist even if the experiment is performed in another department or off-site.
+All work conducted in CAPE or by CAPE students will require the completion of a Hazard and Risk Checklist (even if the experiment is performed in another department or off-site).
 For off-site work please see requirements later in this section.
 This checklist is completed through the Assura CAPE Checklists page.
-You will see CAPE Checklists at the left of the page.
+You will see CAPE Checklists on the left of the page.